The Rise of Asian Family Offices and the Growing Demand for Talent

 - Amy Lo, Head of the Private Wealth Management Association, Hong Kong

-Competition for Operations Talent Likely to Follow
+Competition for Operations and Technology Talent Likely to Follow

 If the demand for wealth management talent is any indication of what's to come, then demand for middle- and back-office experts should follow.